Cloudkibo/OldKiboEngage/Documentation/DEVELOPERGUIDE.md

       iv. deleteresponse : Calls server api to delete canned response

 ###6.
 Actions related to Chat:

-      Following actions are related to Chat Module.
-      They will return chat message and user session details to reducer
+Following actions are related to Chat Module.They will return chat message and user session details to reducer

       i.  filterbystatus : To filter customer session list by status ii. filterbyDept : To filter customer session list by department/group